-Generally speaking, keep the dog on the “healing diet” of bland food or prescription food for 2-3 days (or more, if the vet has said so), and then take the next 2-3 days to slowly transition from it to the dog’s regular food (or a new food, if the vet has advised against what you’ve been feeding your dog so far).
+Afterward, slowly take the next 2-3 days to transition from it to the dog’s regular food (or new food if the vet has advised against what you’ve been feeding your dog so far).

 During the transition, mix the food as follows:

-- Mix two thirds bland food with one third regular food on the first day.
+- Mix two-thirds of bland food with one-third of regular food on the first day.

-- Mix one third bland food with two thirds regular food on the second day.
+- Mix one-third of bland food with two-thirds of regular food on the second day.

 - Go to regular food on the third day.